alufolie91/proton-ge-custom/.github/ISSUE_TEMPLATE/compatibility-report.md

 - Proton version:

 ## I confirm:
+- [ ] that I have verified my problem does NOT happen on proton-experimental and ONLY happens on GE-Proton
 - [ ] that I haven't found an existing compatibility report for this game.
 - [ ] that I have checked whether there are updates for my system available.